jfehlig/LabsConf2020/JourneyToVMsInContainers.md

 Product management recognized the need and created Engineering Change Orders (ECO) to provide KubeVirt on SLES.
 The virtualization team was tasked to execute.
 The path became very steep in this part of the journey.
-At times the explorers were on hands and knees, crawling at a snail's pace.
+At times the explorers felt as though they were on hands and knees, crawling at a snail's pace.

 The first steps on this path were used to gain a better understanding of the KubeVirt build system.
 Currently only Fedora-based builder containers exist